stephengo/empathy-healthcare-solutions/README.md

-# Ember-quickstart
+# empathy-healhcare-solutions

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This README provides instructions on how to view the Empathy desktop application and start collaborating to the project.
+Empathy healthcare solutions aims to bring Machine Learning to specialty clinics around the world.

 ## Prerequisites